The Option Period Explained—The Buyer’s Reality Check Series

 Focus on Systems That Carry Real Impact

-While every home is different, certain systems tend to matter more when evaluating risk and future cost:
+While every home is different, certain systems tend to carry more weight when evaluating risk, repair priorities, and future ownership costs:

 • Electrical